lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 ## RSA-KEM Algorithm Rationale

-The RSA-KEM Algorithm provide higher security assurance than other variants of the RSA cryptosystem for two reasons.
+The RSA-KEM Algorithm provides higher security assurance than other variants of the RSA cryptosystem for two reasons.
 First, the input to the underlying RSA operation is a string-encoded random integer between 0 and n-1, where n is the RSA modulus, so it does not have any structure that could be